htm-community/nupic.cpp/external/Windows/README.md

 - startupVCpkg.bat  -- create nupic.base.sln using the vcpkg package manager
 - startupHunter.bat -- create nupic.base.sln using the Hunter package manager

-You should only need to run one of these, once to create the Visual Studio solution file then you can use that to start up Visual Studio and build everything.
+You should only need to run one of these, just once to create the Visual Studio solution file then you can use that to start up Visual Studio and build everything.
 If using the vcpkg package manager be sure to add its path to the system PATH environment variable.

-Run as administrator 'Visual Studio 2017 Developer version' of Command Prompt (a shortcut is in your start menu).
+Run 'Visual Studio 2017 Developer version' of Command Prompt (a shortcut is in your start menu).
 CD to the folder "external/Windows/" under the repository.
 Execute startupVCpkg.bat to use the vcpkg manager or startupHunter.bat to use the Hunter package manager.

 **Note: This can take a while the first time you run this because it needs to download, build and install all of the prerequiete packages including boost.
-If there is a major change to CMake structure you may need to start over with this step, delete the "build/" folder before running startupVCpkg.bat or startupHunter.bat command again.
+If there is a major change to CMake structure you may need to start over with this step, delete the "build/" folder in the repository before running startupVCpkg.bat or startupHunter.bat command again.

 3) Now you can start Visual Studio by double clicking the solution file at build/nupic.base.sln.
 It will setup its configuration based on CMake.
 4) Build the "ALL_BUILD" project.
 This will build all of the libraries.